antrosource/alloys-mila-techtask-210920/README.md

 # Ukufu Tech Task

-This task has been implemented in node.js.
-Specifically tested with v14.3.0 but anything above v10 should work
+This task is written in typescript and needs node.js to run.
+It was specifically tested with node v14.3.0 but anything above v10 should work.

 ## Usage